All About The Atari 5200

 Released 5 years after the Atari 2600 (VCS), in 1982.
-The Atari 5200 is based on Atari’s 8-Bit computers technology (The 400 & 800 systems).
+The Atari 5200 is based on Atari’s 8-bit computer technology (The 400 & 800 systems).

 Being touted as having superior graphics to its competitors and Atari’s previous system.
-The system got off to a bad start when consumers discovered it was not backwards compatible with Atari 2600 games.
+The system got off to a bad start when consumers discovered it was not backward compatible with Atari 2600 games.
 In addition to this, initial impressions of the Atari 5200 were not great.

 Games were often slightly enhanced versions of their 2600 counterparts, the joysticks received great criticism too.
-The design of the joysticks was poor, primarily due to the stick being non-centring, meaning control was cumbersome.
+The design of the joysticks was poor, primarily due to the stick being non-centering, meaning control was cumbersome.

 Atari 5200